sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 software into one central location.

-A side benefit to using the sbt organization for projects is that you can use gh-pages to host websites in the http://scala-sbt.org domain.
+A side benefit to using the sbt organization for projects is that you can use gh-pages to host websites under the http://scala-sbt.org domain.

 ### Community Ivy Repository

 [Typesafe](http://www.typesafe.com) has provided a freely available [Ivy Repository](http://repo.scala-sbt.org/scalasbt) for sbt projects to use.
-This ivy repository is mirrored from the freely available [Bintray service](http://bintray.com).
+This Ivy repository is mirrored from the freely available [Bintray service](http://bintray.com).
 If you'd like to submit your plugin, please follow these instructions:
 [Bintray For Plugins][Bintray-For-Plugins].